neryos/crcr-heb-proj/README.md

 # crcr-heb-proj

-An app that tackled two simple types of cryptic crossword clues in Hebrew (anagrams, completion of MWE).
+An app that tackled two simple types of cryptic crossword clues in Hebrew (anagrams and completion of multiword expressions).

 The project contains several components:
 1. Trainer made of python scripts and JS server side script (titles-cleaner).